ethereumclassic/ethereumclassic.github.io/content/why-classic/proof-of-work/index.en.md

 ## Hotel Towels

-Even if the environmentalist argument for Proof of Stake is taken at face value, it is clear that PoS requires chains to sacrifice some of the security guaruntees provided by PoW.
-Proof of Stake chains trade away censorship resistence in return for the promise of less energy consumption; a tradeoff that, aside from marketing gimmicks, seems to make little sense when pragmatically evaluating the responsibility and utility of blockchains compared to other available technologies.
+Even if the environmentalist argument for Proof of Stake is taken at face value, it is clear that PoS requires chains to sacrifice some security guarantees otherwise provided by Proof of Work.
+Proof of Stake chains trade away censorship resistance in return for the promise of less energy consumption; a trade-off that, aside from marketing gimmicks, seems to make little sense when pragmatically evaluating the responsibility and utility of blockchains compared to other available technologies.
+There is no free lunch, after all.

-But it is when the the environmentalist claim is _not_ taken at face value that the choice to use PoS really starts to make sense.
-Much like a hotel that requests that guests reuse towels to "save the planet", the PoS environmentalist position is conveniently one that also happens to enrich the holders of Proof of Stake currencies, who are able to generate passive income by staking, in their eyes reaping rewards by providing the very same service that would otherwise be provided by miners; "virtual mining" with next to no expense other than opportuntiy cost of locking stake.
+But it is when the environmentalist claim is _not_ taken at face value that the choice to use Proof of Stake really starts to make sense.
+Much like a hotel that requests that guests reuse towels to "save the planet", the PoS environmentalist position is conveniently one that also happens to enrich the holders of said currencies, who are able to generate passive income by staking, in their eyes reaping rewards by providing the very same service that would otherwise be provided by miners; "virtual mining" with next to no expense other than the opportunity cost of locking up stake.

-Well-intentioned or otherwise, this massive economic incentive explains why despite the security downgrade, it is no wonder that PoS became such a popular choice among cryptocurrency holders, and has manged to recruit many avid promoters.
+Well-intentioned or otherwise, this massive economic incentive explains why despite the security downgrades explored above, it is no wonder that PoS became such a popular choice among cryptocurrency holders, and has manged to recruit many avid promoters.

-> Proof of Stake is like the hotel asking you to reuse towels to save the planet, on the surface it's for some good reasons, but in reality it's making them money and giving you a worse service
+> Proof of Stake is like the hotel asking you to reuse towels to save the planet; on the surface it's for noble intentions, but in reality it's making them money and giving you a worse service

-In reality, there is no such thing as a free lunch, and after many years of theorizing and real life experimenting with Proof of Stake systems, the results are in; PoS on a fundamental level cannot come close to matching the security guauntees provided by PoW.

-For all the known downsides, the projects that nevertheless opt for Proof of Stake must either be _extremely_ concerned about energy usage, or possibly more beleivably, are primarily concerned that staking will economically benefit stakers.
-But this concern itself is misguided, as a project can only have long term value if it provides utility, which is undermiend by the centralization and trade-offs necessitated by Proof of Stake.
+For all the known downsides, the projects that nevertheless opt for Proof of Stake must either be _extremely_ concerned about energy usage, or possibly more believably, are primarily concerned that staking will economically benefit stakers.
+However, this concern itself is misguided, as a project can only have long term value if it provides utility, which is undermined by the centralization and trade-offs necessitated by Proof of Stake.

-It may be that holders of such coins believe they are providing a comparible service to mining, but they are not converting a real world expense into a security benefit, as with mining.
+It may be that holders of such coins believe they are providing a comparable service to mining, but they are not converting a real world expense into a security benefit, as with mining.
 Instead, they are _shuffling deck chairs on the Titanic_ by redistributing value from elsewhere in the network to themselves by taxing non-stakers through inflation.

-In any case, because of the inherant trade-offs required in Proof of Stake systems, it is clear that _Soveriegn Grade Censorship Resistance_ is not a priority on these chains, and as such, they cannot be recommended for deployments that have the potential to disrupt powerful incumbant institutions.
+In any case, because of the inherent trade-offs required in Proof of Stake systems, it is yet another sign that _Sovereign Grade Censorship Resistance_ is not a priority on these chains, and as such, they cannot be recommended for deployments that have the potential to disrupt powerful incumbent institutions.

-## Classic Solutions

-Once again, we already have a solution...

-Arguably the most important technical component of Etherem Classic (and all useful blockchains) is Proof of Work; the only known concensus mechanism that is able to provide the qualities needed to appraoch _Sovereign Grade_ decentralization.
-The application of Proof of Work as a consensus mechanism for Blockchain execution was the keystone crowning acheivement in the genious design of Bitcoin.
-It's applicaiton, for the first time, solved the [Byzantine Generals Problem](https://en.wikipedia.org/wiki/Byzantine_fault) and thus provided a decentralized solution to double spending, a discovery that made blockchain technology as we know it viable.

-TODO explain why PoW is better ina asummary